andreasbrett/OVLP/README.md

  - mount the toggle switch

 ## Software Installation
- - load and flash [OVLP.ino](Arduino/OVLP/OVLP.ino) onto the Arduino using [Arduino IDE 1.6.7 or newer](https://www.arduino.cc/en/Main/Software)
+ - load and flash [OVLP.ino](Arduino/OVLP/OVLP.ino) onto the Arduino using [Arduino IDE 1.8.13 or newer](https://www.arduino.cc/en/Main/Software)
+	- install library [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) 1.0.2 or newer
+	- install library [MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) 5.0.2 or newer
+	- install library [USB-MIDI](https://github.com/lathoub/Arduino-USBMIDI) 1.1.2 or newer
  - install [Tampermonkey extension](https://www.tampermonkey.net/) in Chrome/Firefox/Edge/Opera/Safari
  - import [OVLP.user.js](Tampermonkey/OVLP.user.js) into Tampermonkey

 ## Usage
-Use the toggle switch to switch between bank 1 and 2 enabling different keystrokes that the pedal will send via USB to your computer.
+Use the toggle switch to switch between bank 1 and 2 enabling different keystrokes / MIDI messages that the pedal will send via USB to your computer.

  - bank 1 is for Youtube / Vimeo (and can be used for other applications that support custom keyboard shortcuts)
    - footswitch **Play / Pause**